Windows10User2/Open-PS2-Loader/index.md

 Open PS2 Loader (OPL) is a open source PS2 game and application loader for the PS2 and PS3 consoles, with support for loading from the following devices:
 * USB
-* network via SMBv1
+* Network via SMBv1
 * IDE/SATA using the network adapter
-* IEEE1394/FireWire/i.Link using SBP2
+* IEEE1394/FireWire/i.LINK using SBP2
+* MX4SIO using an SD card connected to Memory Card port

 Additional features are available in-game:
 * Emulation of memory cards